SLIDESHOW- NEXT STEPS

 Some time each day should be spent alone with God away from the distractions of family even if it's only for a few minutes.
 Prayer is not formal: we are simply talking to God as we would to a friend.
 If you are not sure how to pray, begin by thanking God for all the good things that have happened to you, then pray for others, and finally pray for your own needs.
 You may want to spend some silent time waiting on the Lord to speak to your heart.
 Also, it is good to learn to pray throughout the day, for example: while driving alone in the car, or while doing some task which requires no concentration.
 And as good things happen during the day, take a moment to thank God for them.

 If you want to get to know someone, you could read about them.
 But you might also want to talk to them.
 God wants to have a relationship with you – one that is real and one that is personal.
 The Bible is full of invitations for you to talk to God.
 You don’t have to pick up a phone, or send an e-mail…you can talk to the very creator of the universe right now where you are.
 Prayer is simply talking to God.
 You don’t have to use big words or flowery language.
 You don’t have to know fancy terms.
 You can talk to God just like you would talk to any friend.
 In fact, as a Christian, God is your Father and your Friend!
 In Mark 1:35, we read about Jesus "Very early in the morning, while it was still dark, Jesus got up, left the house and went off to a solitary place, where he prayed."
 Imagine that!
 If Jesus needed to pray, how much more do we need to talk to God?
 So, how do you do it?
 Prayer is just talking to God.
 It’s a two way, direct-connect, with no long distance charges.
 It’s a child talking to a father, and the ultimate phone-a-friend.
-Read the section on prayer for more information to guide you here.
+Read this section on prayer for more information to guide you here.

 3. CONSISTENTLY ATTEND CHURCH